foxsportscomactivate/ijsetup-printerdriver/index.rst

 ##################
-How Do Download and Setup Canon printer via ij.start.canon?
+How can I use ij.start.canon to download and set up my Canon printer?
 ##################

 .. meta::